454 Total complaints

 Crash: No Fire: No Unknown

-Sep 2024 UNKNOWN OR OTHER,FORWARD COLLISION AVOIDANCE My EyeSight device stopped working correctly when I had the interior cleaned and the front windshield was spray cleaned.
+Sep 2024 UNKNOWN OR OTHER My EyeSight device stopped working correctly when I had the interior cleaned and the front windshield was spray cleaned.
 "Obstacle Detected" warnings started popping up and slowing down the car.
 Per the dealership, this was caused by the backsplash from the cleaner and now the entire device has to be replaced at a cost of $3300.
 Subaru later offered to replace it for $1800.
 I wish I was told to only spray the cleaner on a cloth or this could happen.
 Now I have to replace it or it could suddenly stop the car on the highway.

 Incident: Sep 2024